NiFNi/nanoNodeMonitor/README.md

 ```
 You can change the timings when the scripts will be executed.

-Last you need to create the data directory in the cloned repository.
+You now need to create the data directory in the cloned repository.
+This will be the place where the scripts will store the values.
 For that just go to the installation directory and:

     mkdir data

+Last you need to create the about.php:

+    cp about.sample.php about.php
+Now change the about.php to your needs (if you don't know vim change `vim` to `nano` in this command):

+    vim about.php

-If anything did not work out as you wanted it to message me or create issue.
+If anything did not work out as described message me or create an issue.

 ## Updating